 In the future, I’m going to focus more on returning to the places I love, rather than just going to new countries.

 I’m going to travel to a place because I want to go there, not because it’s close to where I currently am, or cheap to get to, or will rack up my country count.

-I’ll probably slow down my travels, too, and spend more time enjoying my life in Portugal.
+I’m going to slow down my travels, too, so that I can get to know them better, and spend more time enjoying life in Portugal.

-As I mentioned in the post above, as soon as I realised I didn’t want to pursue my 100 countries challenge, I felt like a weight had lifted.
+As I mentioned above, as soon as I realised I didn’t want to pursue my 100 countries challenge, I felt like a weight had lifted.